Marvelous Mrs Maisel Female Comedian Louis CK Relevance

 Advertisement

-Brosnahan recognizes this obsession with female entertainers’ looks hasn’t ended, saying, “We’re never enough.
+Brosnahan recognises this obsession with female entertainers’ looks hasn’t ended, saying, “We’re never enough.
 You’re either not beautiful enough to be successful, or too beautiful to be taken seriously … That’s a part of this war [against sexism], this ongoing war.”
-In Maisel, Midge rages against that “war,” giving a barn-burner of a speech dismantling Sophie’s misguided so-called wisdom and encouraging the women in the audience to never apologize for who they are.
-Brosnahan credits the monologue as her favorite of the season.
+In Maisel, Midge rages against that “war,” giving a barn-burner of a speech dismantling Sophie’s misguided so-called wisdom and encouraging the women in the audience to never apologise for who they are.
+Brosnahan credits the monologue as her favourite of the season.

 Midge’s resolution for the Sophie Problem reveals how Maisel can maintain its feel-good vibes, despite delving into tough topics: this heroine truly believes in progress, paired with a good laugh.
 “It’s a show that’s filled with a lot of joy,” Brosnahan said.
 “The world is so terrible right now and in so many different ways that I think it’s one piece of what we need right now.
 It’s certainly something that I’m craving.”